p0l4ris06/Obsidian-Vault/Glossaries/C Glossary/Isotopes.md

-Every atom of an element has the same number of [[proton]]s Isotopes are atoms of the same element with different numbers of [[neutron]]s and different masses [[EZ isomerism]]
+Every atom of an element has the same number of [[Proton]]s Isotopes are atoms of the same element with different numbers of [[Neutron]]s and different masses [[EZ isomerism]]
 [[Structural isomerism]]
 [[Optical isomerism]]